 615B Teachers- Dyer Complex

-Our criminal justice program continues to rise as one of the nations top programs and schools.
-We deliver a robust outlook on our justice system which allow our students to explore and research various topics within the criminal justice indsutry.
+Our criminal justice program continues to rise as one of the nation's top programs and schools.
+We deliver a robust outlook on our justice system which allow our students to explore and research various topics within the criminal justice industry.

-Director of School of Human Services, School of Human Services
+Director of School of Human Services, Professor, School of Human Services

 We are committed to providing our future Information Technology (IT) leaders with the applied technological skills that are needed to compete in local, national, and international marketplaces.
 Our programs are career-relevant and requires our student to use their critical thinking skills to solve real-world problems.